Code of Conduct Policy: What Every Company Must Clearly Define

 Work environments change.
 Regulations evolve.
 Expectations shift.

-Employees recognise and respect policies that remain relevant.
+As a result, employees recognise and respect policies that remain relevant.

 The Long-Term Value of Clearly Defined Conduct